JaapvanEkris/openrowingmonitor/docs/physics_openrowingmonitor.md

 #### A note about detection accuracy

-Open Rowing Monitor only will get impulses at discrete points in time.
-As Open Rowing Monitor doesn't measure torque on the flywheel directly, it can't determine where the flywheel exactly accelerates/decelerates as there is no continous measurement.
-Open Rowing Monitor can only detect a change in the times across several impulses, but it can't detect the exact time of torque change.
+OpenRowingMonitor only will get impulses at discrete points in time.
+As OpenRowingMonitor doesn't measure torque on the flywheel directly, it can't determine where the flywheel exactly accelerates/decelerates as there is no continous measurement.
+OpenRowingMonitor can only detect a change in the times across several impulses, but it can't detect the exact time of torque change.
 In essence, at best we only can conclude that the torque has changes somewhere near a specific impulse, but we can't be certain about where the acceleration exactly has taken place and we can only estimate how big the force must have been.

 ## Relevant linear metrics